-In the first few months of Governor Michelle Lujan Grisham's administration, the ACF awarded the state a Preschool Development Grant Birth - 5 (PDG B-5).
-This grant funded the completion of the Early Childhood Integrated Data Systems (ECIDS), a cross-agency data warehouse that expands and aligns data systems so they can inform early childhood policy, decision making and support a workforce development plan.
+In the first few months of Governor Michelle Lujan Grisham's administration, the Administration for Children and Families (ACF) awarded the state a Preschool Development Grant Birth - 5 (PDG B-5).
+This grant funded the completion of the Early Childhood Integrated Data System (ECIDS), a cross-agency data warehouse that expands and aligns data systems so they can inform early childhood policy and decision making, and support a workforce development plan.